Tiksi

 Tiksi (Ти́кси; Тиксии, Tiksii – lit. a moorage place) is an urban locality (an urban-type settlement) and the administrative center of Bulunsky District in the Sakha Republic, Russia, located on the shore of the Buor-Khaya Gulf of the Laptev Sea, southeast of the delta of the Lena River.
-As of the 2010 Census, its population was 5,063.
-Tiksi is the northernmost port of Russia.
+As of the 2010 census, its population was 5,063.

 History

 In August 1901, Russian Arctic ship Zarya headed across the Laptev Sea, searching for the legendary Sannikov Land but was soon blocked by floating drift ice in the New Siberian Islands.
 During 1902, the attempts to reach Sannikov Land continued while Zarya was trapped in fast ice.

 Leaving the ship, Russian Arctic explorer Baron Eduard Toll and three companions vanished forever in November 1902 while traveling away from Bennett Island towards the south on loose ice floes.
 Zarya was finally moored close to Brusneva Island in the Tiksi Bay, never to leave the place again.
 The remaining members of the expedition returned to Saint Petersburg, while Captain Fyodor Matisen went to Yakutsk.

 Modern Tiksi was founded in 1933; urban-type settlement status was granted to it in 1939.
 During the Cold War, Tiksi saw military construction projects at Tiksi North and Tiksi West airfields.
 Since the dissolution of the Soviet Union, Tiksi's population has declined markedly and many of its apartment blocks have been abandoned.
-Despite its rapid population decline, it remains the world's most northerly settlement with a population of over 5,000.
+Despite its rapid population decline, it remains the world's most northerly settlement with a population of over 4,000.